art4711/bmap/README.md

 # Bitmap intersections with AVX instructions.

-Tests to see the efficiency of various approaches to performing intersection and union operations on large bitmaps.
+Tests to see the efficiency of various approaches to performing intersection operations on large bitmaps.

 ## The data